 The controller interface display panel is reading System OK and is displaying the correct configuration of the system installed on the structure.
-(White, Red or Dual with the correct number of beacons.)
+(Dual or White with the correct number of beacons and markers if applicable.)

 Perform a diagnostic review and perform a Lighting Inspection with the User Interface Panel